Light is perhaps one of the most under-utilized tools in health and wellness. It is fundamental and essential to life on

 In another (1) randomised, double-blind, placebo-controlled trial, Seventy-six patients with facial wrinkles were treated with quasimonochromatic LED devices on the right half of their faces.
 All subjects were randomly divided into four groups treated with either 830nm alone, 633nm alone, a combination of 830 and 633nm, or a sham treatment light, twice a week for four weeks.
 They measured Serial photography, profilometry, and objective measurements of skin elasticity and melanin.
 They found a reduction (maximum 36%) in wrinkles, improved elasticity (max 19%), and also biochemical markers of increased fibroblast activity (fibroblasts make collagen and the deduction is that the more fibroblast activity, the more collagen made, the more collagen made the more supple and youthful your skin.
 Because Collagen starts decreasing in our 20s.)

-Several studies, including a meta-analysis [this is a type of study that is fairly well respected] (3) have concluded that low-dose laser therapy (LLLT) may be an effective modality in reducing pain in adults with musculoskeletal disorders.
+Several studies, including a meta-analysis [this is a type of study that is fairly well respected] (3) have concluded that low-dose laser therapy (LLLT) may be an effective modality in reducing discomfort and soreness in adults with musculoskeletal disorders.

 Another meta-analysis (4) concluded that the LLLT in patients with plantar fasciitis (tendinitis of the foot), significantly relieves the heel pain and the efficacy lasts for 3 months after [treatment].
 Similarly, a systematic review also found pain relief in those with TMJ dysfunction (5)